+UNIV 101 - Freshman Seminar I and

-''' UNIV 102 - Freshman Seminar II
+UNIV 102 - Freshman Seminar II

+or

+UNIV 110 - University Studies

+or

-UNIV 111 - University Studies for Student Success '''
+UNIV 111 - University Studies for Student Success

 Not required for students with 60+ transfer credits.
 Students do not earn credit if requirement is waived.